Skip to Main Content

 Policyholders looking for a simple, uncomplicated term life or universal life insurance policy might consider Banner Life as their company of choice.

 • Term life insurance: Banner’s term life insurance policies can be purchased with terms up to 40 years, making it potentially a good choice if your insurance needs extend well into the future.
 Banner is one of the few insurers that offers policies for 40 years — most companies max out at 30.
-You could also customize your coverage with term riders that allow you to stack shorter terms on top of your base policy.
-For family life insurance, there is also a child rider available that covers your child until the age of 25, a waiver-of-premium rider and an accelerated death benefit rider for all Banner policies, which lets you access some of your payout if you are diagnosed with a terminal illness.
+Term policyholders can also choose to exchange their policy for a permanent one with Banner’s conversion option.
+While conversion premiums increase due to permanent being more expensive, they won’t increase due to any potential health issues.

 • Permanent life insurance: Banner Life insurance also offers universal life, which is a type of permanent life insurance policy.
 Permanent life insurance offers lifelong coverage in most cases, as long as the premium is paid.
-Universal life is characterized by flexibility in premium payments, which allows you, for example, to pay more while you’re working and then less after you retire.
-Your account will have a guaranteed minimum interest rate, as well, which means the cash value of the policy should increase steadily.
-Although generally more expensive than term life insurance, universal life might be a good option if you need a flexible policy.
+Universal life is characterized by flexibility in both premium payments and death benefits.
+For instance, you can choose to pay more upfront and less in your retirement days or decrease your death benefit if your needs change.
+Although generally more expensive than term life insurance, universal life might be a good option if you need a flexible policy and long-term coverage.

 Pros and cons of Banner Life life insurance